Frequently Asked Questions

 - Students enrolled in the Loyola University Medical Center, Educational Cohorts, the School of Continuing and Professional Studies, and Social Work Carthage programs will not participate in the CTA U-Pass program.

-*The U-Pass is not available in the summer to any program except the Graduate School of Business.
+*The U-Pass is not available in the summer to any program except the Quinlan School of Business Graduate Program.

-No, U-Pass is not available in the summer for any program except the Graduate School of Business.
-Graduate School of Business students must be enrolled in at least 6 credit hours (400 level or higher).
+No, U-Pass is not available in the summer for any program except the Quinlan School of Business Graduate Program.
+Quinlan School of Business graduate students must be enrolled in at least 6 credit hours (400 level or higher).
 All Loyola students looking for summer transit options can visit CTA.

 No, all students in an eligible program are charged for this benefit and are unable to opt out.
 The decision is made at the school or program level to be part of the program.
 Individual students cannot opt out.